 A variety of large community events are offered from the community resource centres in the area notably from Springbank.
 These include the Spring and Summer Fairs, Eco Fun Day and Winter Wonderland events.

 Thanks to funding from Awards for All and in partnership with local primary schools (Hesters Way and Rowanfield) the Hesters Way Partnership has been running the Dreamscheme Project since 2012.
 The pastoral scheme suports children with self esteem, confidence and life skills with a view to their successful integration into school activities and with transition through to secondary education.
-The project is run by Jacquie Boyer, Rachel Clidfford and Andrew Stratton every Wednesday after school.
+The project is run by Jacquie Boyer, Rachel Clifford and Andrew Stratton every Wednesday after school.

 Departing from Hesters Way CRC at 10.30am on Tuesdays and from Springbank CRC at 10.30am on Thursdays